Stephen Constantine: India

+Malawi

 In January 2007, he was on a two-man shortlist, alongside Carlos Alberto da Luz, for the manager's job of the Malawi national team.
 He was named as Malawi manager in February 2007, with the role beginning on 1 March 2007.
 He resigned in April 2008.

+Sudan

 He became manager of the Sudan national team in February 2009.

+Clubs in Cyprus and Greece

 After leaving Sudan he managed in the Cypriot domestic leagues with APEP and Nea Salamis Famagusta, the latter of which he guided to promotion in the Cypriot First Division.
 He was also manager of Ethnikos Achna from December 2012 to February 2013.

 In July 2013, he was linked with the Jamaica national team vacancy.
 He became the assistant manager of Greek club Apollon Smyrni in November 2013.
 He set up the British Coaches Abroad Association in November 2013.

+Rwanda

 He became manager of the Rwanda national team in May 2014, taking charge of his first match in June.
 He stated his aim was to build a team strong enough to challenge for the 2016 African Nations Championship, which Rwanda were due to host.
 In December 2014 Rwanda attained their highest ever ranking, of 68th position.
 Later that month he was linked with a return to India as their new national manager, and in early January 2015 he was offered the position.